 MASH Sector - Municipalities, School Boards, Health Regions and Publicly-Funded Post-Secondary Institutions

-The NWPTA procurement rules apply to the MASH sector where the anticipated costs are at or above the following thresholds:
+The procurement rules of the NWPTA apply to the MASH sector where the anticipated costs are at or above the following thresholds:

 • $75,000 or greater for goods